Els Segadors: History

-Since the beginning of the 20th century, "Els Segadors" became one of the most relevant symbols of catalanism and Catalonia itself, increasing its popularity during the Second Spanish Republic and the Civil War.
-Despite an attempt of the Generalitat de Catalunya (Catalan autonomous government) in 1931 to replace it with another song, "El Cant del Poble", "Els Segadors" remained highly popular, treated by Catalan government and population as the national anthem.
-The dictatorship of Francisco Franco (1939-1975) banned the public use of Catalan national symbolism, among them "Els Segadors".
-Tolerated songs, such as the "Virolai" or "La Santa Espina", were often played in its place to express Catalan identity.
+Throughout the first quarter of the 20th century, "Els Segadors" became one of the most relevant symbols of Catalanism and Catalonia itself, consolidating its popularity during the Second Spanish Republic and the Civil War.
+Despite an early attempt of the Generalitat de Catalunya (Catalan autonomous government) in 1931 to replace it with another song, "El Cant del Poble", "Els Segadors" remained highly popular, assumed by both Catalan government and population as the de facto national anthem.
+The dictatorship of Francisco Franco (1939–1975) banned the public use of Catalan national symbolism as part of the broad anti-Catalanist policies, among them "Els Segadors".
+Tolerated songs, such as the "Virolai" or "La Santa Espina", were often played in its place to express Catalan identity, generally in folkloric contexts.
+The death of the dictator and the transition towards a democratic system allowed its public use again.

-After decades used de facto, sometimes alongside the "Cant de la Senyera", the Catalan government officially adopted "Els Segadors" as the national anthem of Catalonia on 25 February 1993, by law of its parliament.
-The official version was made in 1994.
-The new Statute of Autonomy of Catalonia of 2006 confirms this decision by its article 8.4.
+After decades being use de facto, often alongside the "Cant de la Senyera", the Catalan government officially adopted "Els Segadors" as the national anthem of Catalonia on 25 February 1993, by law of the Catalan parliament.
+The official version was recorded in 1994.
+The new Statute of Autonomy of Catalonia of 2006 confirms this decision by its article 8.4, in which is explicitly defined as a national symbol of Catalonia, alongside the National Day and the flag.